The 2020 Marist Mindset List

 The first Marist Mindset List is released.

 The Mindset List for the Class of 2024 is released.

-The Marist Mindset List for the Entering College Class of 2023
+The Marist Mindset List For the Class of 2024

 Born in 2001 the incoming class of college students never shared the earth with Joey Ramone, George Harrison, Timothy McVeigh, or Ken Kesey.

 Among their classmates could be Billie Eilish, Sasha Obama, or Dwayne “The Rock” Johnson’s daughter Simone.

 - Like Pearl Harbor for their grandparents, and the Kennedy assassination for their parents, 9/11 is an historical event.